embeddedartistry/monorepo-tools/README.md

 # Embedded Artistry Monorepo Tools

 **This package is used for splitting the Embedded Artistry monorepo and we share it with our community as it is.
-We are willing to consider issues and pull requests, but this project's primary purpose is to serve out**
+We are willing to consider issues and pull requests, but this project's primary purpose is to serve our own use case.**

 Tools for building and splitting monolithic repository from existing packages.